-The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
+If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
 That makes EPS growth an attractive quality for any company.
-Over the last three years, Fastenal has grown EPS by 15% per year.
-That growth rate is fairly good, assuming the company can keep it up.
+Over the last three years, Fastenal has grown EPS by 17% per year.
+That's a pretty good rate, if the company can sustain it.

 One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
-While we note Fastenal's EBIT margins were flat over the last year, revenue grew by a solid 12% to US$5.1b.
+Fastenal maintained stable EBIT margins over the last year, all while growing revenue 9.7% to US$5.3b.
 That's progress.

 Are Fastenal Insiders Aligned With All Shareholders?

 The CEO of Fastenal only received US$2.4m in total compensation for the year ending December 2018.
 That looks like modest pay to me, and may hint at a certain respect for the interests of shareholders.
-While the level of CEO compensation isn't a huge factor in my view of the company, modest remuneration is a positive, because it suggests that the board keeps shareholder interests in mind.
+CEO remuneration levels are not the most important metric for investors, but when the pay is modest, that does support enhanced alignment between the CEO and the ordinary shareholders.
 It can also be a sign of good governance, more generally.

 One positive for Fastenal is that it is growing EPS.
 That's nice to see.
 Earnings growth might be the main game for Fastenal, but the fun does not stop there.
-Boasting both modest CEO pay and considerable insider ownership, I'd argue this one is worthy of the watchlist, at least.
+With a meaningful level of insider ownership, and reasonable CEO pay, a reasonable mind might conclude that this is one stock worth watching.
 Now, you could try to make up your mind on Fastenal by focusing on just these factors, or you could also consider how its price-to-earnings ratio compares to other companies in its industry.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction